YBenPan/Systems-Final-Project/DEVLOG.md

 January 16:
 - 1:23AM: Finished semaphores (mostly) - Ben
 - 9:59PM: Set up a basic server-client structure, still needs to be intergrated with parser - Frank

+January 17:
+- 12:26 AM: Got server-client system to (mostly) work with parser, with a few bugs unfortunately (notably sometimes buffers just seem to get out of sync?) - Frank